 A curriculum vitae (also known as a vita or CV) provides a comprehensive description of your academic and professional credentials and achievements.
 If you have a master’s or doctoral degree you will need to submit a CV when you apply for teaching or research positions at colleges, universities, or research institutions.

 As an undergrad, you may use a CV to apply to graduate school or research positions.
 Outside the United States, many employers use the term CV instead of resume.
-You can find country-specific resume/CV advice and samples in GoinGlobal, an online database of industry trends, job search information and cultural advice in 40 countries.
-This resource can only be accessed through the Career Center Resources menu in Handshake.
-Log in to Handshake, then click on “Resources” in the left nav, then select “Career Resources”.
+You can find country-specific resume/CV advice in Interstride, an online database of industry trends, job search information, and other resources useful for both international students and those who want to work abroad.
+Visit this page for Interstride login info.

 - CV vs. Resume